-The Library and Information Center provides a wide variety of learning resources and materials to assist students with courserelated work, recreational reading and informational needs.
-The main collection, currently 14,114 titles, is classified according to the Dewey Decimal System.
-A small selection of magazines, reference books, audio and video materials are available for student use.
-Through computer links with the State Library of Kansas (using the State Library of Kansas card free to all Kansas residents), students, faculty, and staff have access to databases.
-Donnelly has interlibrary loan access to the resources of libraries in the KC metropolitan area and across the state of Kansas.
-Study rooms and areas for individual and group study are available.
-Computers in the library are available for periodical, full-text, and library database searching.
+Library Services provides a wide variety of learning resources and materials to assist students with course-related work, recreational reading and informational needs.
+The main collection of approximately 14,000 titles, as well as a small selection of periodicals, reference books, and video materials are available for student use.
+Students, faculty, and staff have access to databases through the State Library of Kansas.
+Donnelly has inter-library loan access to the resources of libraries in the KC metropolitan area and across the state of Kansas.
+Computer labs and areas for individual and group study are available in the Academic Support Center located on the Ground Floor.